Ditchburn Boats: Ditchburn racing boats

-Ditchburn was known for building a number of internationally-known racing boats named Rainbow, having been commissioned by Harry Greening in 1919.
+Ditchburn was known for building a number of internationally known racing boats named Rainbow, having been commissioned by Harry Greening in 1919.
 Greening ran the Rainbow series in the Gold Cup races.
 Rainbow III, developed as Greening's entry into the 1923 Gold Cup was a 25-foot boat powered by a Packard Six engine.
 While the boat failed to win the race due to a malfunctioning rudder, Greening later set a distance record with it on Lake Muskoka running 1,064 miles in 24 hours.

 Some controversy surrounded Greening's Rainbow IV, built in 1924.
 The Gold Cup Race rules barred hydroplanes, but allowed lapstrake hulls.
 Rainbow IV was a lapstrake boat, but was planked crosswise rather than fore-aft, thereby giving her a number of steps on the bottom of her hull.
 While the design was challenged, it was eventually allowed and Greening ran the race, winning on points.
 However, the victory was overturned when the American Power Boat Association upheld the challenge to the design.
 The Rainbow VII built in 1928 was a 38-foot racer powered by two engines developing 1,200 horsepower and won the Lipton Trophy in Detroit while carrying eight people.

 In 1927 the company built a 28-foot racer for circus magnate John Ringling of the Ringling Bros. and Barnum & Bailey Circus fame named Silver Queen.
-This became the model of one of the company's most popular line of launches, the Viking built between 1928-1931.
+This became the model of one of the company's most popular line of launches, the Viking built between 1928 and 1931.
 At the same time the company developed a 31-foot line known as the Commodore model.
 Both models sported a raised deck over the engine to accommodate the larger engines then coming into use.

 In 1926 the company build six patrol boats for the Canadian government for use on the Atlantic coast based on the company's "Viking" model.